 How long are the appointments and how often should I see a Naturopath?

-At Darling St Health all initial consultations with the Naturopaths are 1 hour long, however if a couple are coming in for fertility treatment the initial is 2 hours for 2 people.
-Follow-up appointments are generally 45 min, and acute phone appointments are available to existing clients for 15 min.
+At Darling Health all initial consultations with the Naturopaths are 1 hour long, however if a couple are coming in for fertility treatment the initial is 2 hours for 2 people.
+Follow-up appointments are generally 45 minutes, and acute phone appointments are available to existing clients for 15 minutes.
 How often you see your Naturopath depends on each practitioner and your health complaint, however generally the time between appointments ranges from 3-6 weeks.
-Once you’re on the road to better health you may only need to check in with your practitioner every couple of months or so!
+Once you’re on the road to better health you may only need to check in with your practitioner every few months or so!

 Can I get a rebate through private health insurance?

 Yes, if you have cover for Natural Therapies with your private health insurance you can claim back for most practitioners’ consultations.
 The amount you get back differs between insurers and levels of cover so please check with your provider.
 Please ask reception to check which insurance companies your practitioner is covered with.

 This depends on what you are coming in to see a Naturopath for.
 At Darling Health we have a full dispensary at the clinic and we take pride in the range and quality of the products we prescribe to our patients.
 Supplements are used to correct nutritional deficiencies, enhance health and assist in pathways that need support.
 We also use herbal medicine, both liquid and tablet form, as well as homeopathics and functional foods such as bone broth.
 Dietary changes and suggestions will also form a large part of your treatment plan.

 Will I be referred for testing and what tests can a Naturopath do?

 This again depends on your health complaints.
 For more information on the testing we can do and regularly use, please read more here